Capturing usage patterns in bike sharing system via multilayer network fused Lasso: Model and estimation

 \subsection{Penalized MLE via multilayer network fused Lasso}

-We bridge the two models~(\ref{eq:model:no}) and~(\ref{eq:model}) at extreme ends, by adopting a penalized MLE strategy with a Lasso penalty mposed on the interaction parameters, and the fusion penalties designed to capture spatial and temporal homogeneity in bike usage patterns observed in the data, that is, \ref{c:temp} and~\ref{c:net}.

-First proposed by \cite{tibshirani2005}, the fused Lasso augments the $\ell_1$-penalized least squares estimation method--or Lasso \citep{tibshirani1996regression}-- with a penalty that takes advantage of a meaningful ordering of the variables when such is available.
-This fusion penalty is imposed on the $\ell_1$-norm of successive differences in the parameters corresponding to the ordered variables and encourages local constancy therein.
-Its use has been extended beyond regression problems such as trend estimation \citep{tibshirani2014adaptive}, change point detection \citep{harchaoui2010multiple} and graphical modelling \citep{danaher2014joint} among others.
+We bridge the two models~\eqref{eq:model:no} and~\eqref{eq:model} at extreme ends, by adopting a penalized MLE strategy with a fused Lasso penalty designed to capture spatial and temporal homogeneity in bike usage patterns observed in the data, that is, \ref{c:temp} and~\ref{c:net}.
+First proposed by \cite{tibshirani2005}, the fused Lasso augments the Lasso \citep{tibshirani1996regression} with a penalty that takes advantage of a meaningful ordering of the variables when such is available.